Double Dragon: Technōs Japan (1987–1995)

-Million era (1996-2015)
+Million (1996–2015)

 After Technōs Japan shut down in 1996, the franchise was left inactive until the early 2000s.
 The rights were bought up by Million, a company formed during Technōs' bankruptcy.
-The loss of the rights left a potential sequel to the 1995 game in limbo; it was developed independantly and released without the IP as Rage of the Dragons in 2002.
+The loss of the rights left a potential sequel to the 1995 game in limbo; it was developed independently and released without the IP as Rage of the Dragons in 2002.
 Million considered the spin-off illegal but lacked the funds to challenge its developers.

-As a small company, Million did not produce any new titles for the franchise- instead licensing remakes and parodies.
+As a small company, Million did not directly produce any new titles for the franchise; they instead licensed the property to external developers, the majority of which developed remakes and reboots of the existing games.
 The original Double Dragon was remade six times from 2003 to 2011 by various groups.
 The first of these was Double Dragon Advance (2003), produced by Atlus for the Game Boy Advance.
 A poorly received mobile adapatation simply titled Mobile Dragon was released in 2004 by Bandai Mobile.
 That game was remade and released the following year as Double Dragon Ex.
-In 2007, the game was again remade for Xbox Live Arcade- players could choose either to emulate the Arcade original, or play the new version with high resolution graphics.
+In 2007, the game was again remade for Xbox Live Arcade; players could choose either to emulate the Arcade original, or play the new version with high resolution graphics.
 A remake was released for the Zeebo in 2009, developed by Brizo Interactive and published by Tectoy.
 In 2011, a sixth remake was released for the iPhone, developed by Brizo Interactive and published by Aksys Games.

-By the early 2010s interest in the brawler genre had waned.
-Two parodies of the franchise were released in 2012- the first being the unlicensed Abobo's Big Adventure.
-The game was a fan project that was positively received, and drew praise from Kishimoto.
-Addressing the title, he stated "I don't mind if people use the series as long as they make quality products."
-Million also licensed Double Dragon Neon that year, a second parody which was developed by WayForward Technologies and received a mixed reception.
+By the early 2010s, interest in the brawler genre had waned.
+In 2012, Million licensed the IP to WayForward Technologies to develop Double Dragon Neon, the only original Double Dragon game released under Million, which received mixed reception.
+An unlicensed fan project called Abobo's Big Adventure was released the same year to positive reception.
+The game drew praise from Kishimoto, who stated "I don't mind if people use the series as long as they make quality products."

 Double Dragon II was remade as Double Dragon II: Wander of the Dragons for the Xbox Live Arcade by Gravity in 2013.
 The game was critically panned and is considered one of the worst games of all time.
 Million licensed one final compilation of the three arcade titles as Double Dragon Trilogy in 2013.